October 2007 and Spring, 2015

 In the new shopping mall ten minutes from our home, there was – for reasons unknown – a 25 foot statue of liberty, complete, for about two years.
 A new shopping mall for modern Chinese, with modern ideas.

-Six months ago, it disappeared.
+In spring of 2015, it disappeared.
 Times are reminiscent – for some Chinese – of 1966, the beginning of the Cultural Revolution.
 The hammer is coming down everywhere – on foreigners, on Chinese.
-And it is time to … come home.
+And it was time to … come home.

-And I was watching West Wing, second season, episode 8.
-Now you know the writing and acting in West Wing was just about the best ever done on television, so heart string pulling is not tough.
+I had a CD set of the tv show West Wing, and I was watching episode 8 of season 2.
+Now you know the writing and acting in West Wing was just about the best ever done on television, so finding a heart-string pulling scene is not tough.

 And the story was about 96 Chinese Christians who had stowed away in a shipping container, six weeks on the ocean, 13 dying en route, to get to America and freedom from religious persecution.